Montpellier Geosciences (GM)

 • Deformation: deformation processes and the effects of deformation on Earth dynamics, across all temporal and spatial scales;

-• Transfers and interactions: studying the physical and chemical interactions between the Earth’s various layers in terms of its structure, composition, and evolution;
+• Transfers and couplings: studies of the physical and chemical couplings between the Earth’s various layers in terms of its structure, composition, and evolution;

-• Early Earth: the relationship between changes in Earth’s dynamics—particularly the onset of plate tectonics—and its habitability;
+• Early Earth: the relationship between the evolution of Earth’s dynamics—particularly the onset of plate tectonics—and its habitability;

 • Hazards: processes and systems that generate geological hazards: earthquakes, volcanoes, landslides, surface instability, erosion, and coastal flooding;